The Dukes of Stratosphear: Origins and early influences

 "Ooh, I’m a bit funny about how this came out, Steve, because it sounds a bit Beatles-esque to me, and I don’t want people to think I’m copying the Beatles."
 He said, "Who gives a fuck?
 That’s how you’ve written it—just do it!' ...
 I realised that I should not be ashamed about digging them up, and getting them wrong, and using them as my template. ... from that moment onward, I started to recognise that those songwriters—the Ray Davieses, the Lennons and McCartneys, the Brian Wilsons—had gone into my head really deeply.

 During the making of XTC's 1984 album The Big Express, Partridge began writing material he thought could be performed in a psychedelic style, the first being "Your Gold Dress".
-He recalled "sneak[ing] off upstairs in Crescent Studios, in Bath, with my cassette machine and whisper these ideas for psychedelic songs into it.
+He recalled "sneak[ing] off upstairs in Crescent Studios, in Bath, with my cassette machine and whisper[ing] these ideas for psychedelic songs into it.
 I was beginning not be able to contain the desire to do this.
 You can see it leaking out earlier ...
 'Let's get a Mellotron!
 Let's put some backwards so-and-so on here.'"

 1984–1987

 25 O'Clock

-In November 1984, one month after the release of The Big Express, Partridge travelled to Monmouth in Wales with engineer John Leckie to produce the album Miss America by singer-songwriter Mary Margaret O'Hara, who had recently signed with Virgin.
-Partridge and Leckie were dismissed due to conflicts related to their religious affiliations or lack thereof (O'Hara was a devout Catholic).
-Partridge was feeling inspired by Nick Nicely's 1982 psychedelic single "Hilly Fields 1892", and devised a recording project to fill the newfound gap in his schedule.
+In November 1984, one month after the release of The Big Express, Partridge travelled to Monmouth, Wales, with engineer John Leckie to produce the album Miss America by singer-songwriter Mary Margaret O'Hara, who had recently signed with Virgin.
+Partridge and Leckie were dismissed due to conflicts related to their religious affiliations or lack thereof, as O'Hara was a devout Catholic).
+Partridge was inspired by Nick Nicely's 1982 neo-psychedelic single "Hilly Fields (1892)", and devised a recording project to fill the newfound gap in his schedule.
 The rules were as follows: songs must follow the conventions of 1967 and 1968 psychedelia; no more than two takes allowed; use vintage equipment wherever possible.
 Partridge said: "I didn't really have songs ready, just ideas.
 I knew I wanted to do something like Syd Barrett.
 Perhaps a Beatles-esque track. ...
 I rung up the other guys and said 'Hey, let's put on a show!'; you know, that kind of thing."
 Leckie agreed to take on production and searched for a cheap studio for the band.
 Partridge invited his XTC bandmates to participate; they were augmented on drums by Dave's brother Ian, since the group did not have a drummer at the time.